junxit/us-congress-bills-111/metadata.md

 - 2009-07-23 — Placed on the Union Calendar, Calendar No. 124.
 - 2009-07-23 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 111-226.
 - 2009-07-23 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 111-226.
+- 2009-07-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-07-27 — Considered under suspension of the rules. (consideration: CR H8818-8819)
+- 2009-07-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1293.
+- 2009-07-27 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2009-07-28 — Considered as unfinished business. (consideration: CR H8933)
+- 2009-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 650). (text: CR 7/27/2009 H8818)
+- 2009-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 650).(text: CR 7/27/2009 H8818)